joemoose/psiops/docs/playing.md

 ### Advantage

-Given the current tactical situation, if your action is easier than it would be otherwise, the *action roll* has *advantage*.
+Given the current tactical situation, if your action is easier than it would be otherwise, the *action roll* has an *advantage*.
 For example, firing from a rooftop at enemies in the street below provides a clear advantage and improves your odds of success.
 When you make an action roll with advantage, roll **3D6 + Attribute** instead of the usual two dice, then discard the **lowest** die.

 ### Disadvantage

-Given the current tactical situation, if your action is more difficult than it would be otherwise, such as attacking a target on a rooftop from the street below, your *action roll* has *disadvantage*.
+Given the current tactical situation, if your action is more difficult than it would be otherwise, such as attacking a target on a rooftop from the street below, your *action roll* has a *disadvantage*.
 Disadvantage reduces your odds of success.
 When you make an action roll with disadvantage, roll **3D6 + Attribute** and discard the **highest** die.

 !!! note "Notes"

-	- If an action roll has both advantage and disadvantage, they cancel each other out, so roll 2D6 + Attribute as normal.
+	- If an action roll has both an advantage and a disadvantage, they cancel each other out.
+Roll 2D6 + Attribute as normal.
 	- Multiple advantages don't stack.
 The maximum number of dice in any action roll is 3D6.
 	- Nonetheless, an action roll with multiple advantages may not be considered risky and may therefore succeed automatically.
-	- Conversely, multiple disadvantages may make success impossible.
+	- Conversely, multiple disadvantages may make a successful outcome impossible.

 ### Advanced Specializations

-Your *advanced specializations* increase your chances of success on related risky actions.
+Your *advanced specializations* increase your chances of success on related risky *actions*.
 When an advanced specialization applies to an action you’re attempting, add **+1** to the *action roll*.
 In other words, roll **2D6 + Attribute + 1**.

-First, describe how your specialization applies to the action.
+Describe how your specialization applies to the action.
 If the GM agrees, the bonus applies.

 !!! example